SABGla/SABGla.github.io/README.md

 ### Themes

-Make sure, the references are correctly resolved after you've edited a themes page.
+Make sure, the references in the file as well as in header.html are correctly resolved after you've edited a themes page.

 ### Projects

-Make sure, the references are correctly resolved after you've edited a project page.
+Make sure, the references in the file as well as in header.html are correctly resolved after you've edited a project page.

 # Web Page Design